 Are you getting enough sleep for your age?

 Sleep needs vary by age, and it’s common knowledge that the recommended amount of sleep for a toddler is different than that required by the same child’s parents—or even their grandparents.
 But how do you determine the number of hours of recommended sleep for you specifically?
 There are a few different strategies and some general guidelines for how much sleep is needed by age.

 Sleep calculators are free, widely available online, and can help you plan for your optimal bedtime.
 Most sleep calculators work by counting the number of recommended sleep cycles.
-One sleep cycle usually lasts about 90 to 120 minutes, and a healthy night of restful sleep typically consists of 4-6 sleep cycles, so it’s a matter of using simple math and determining where you are in your sleep cycle.
+One sleep cycle usually lasts about 90 to 120 minutes, and a healthy night of restful sleep typically consists of four to six sleep cycles, so it’s a matter of using simple math and determining where you are in your sleep cycle.

 The no-alarm-clock test